-The ST5 KRT helmet is both lightweight and strong courtesy of the composite material used to make the shell.
-With the toughened compounds added in different layers, it guarantees safety without over-weighing the helmet.
+The ST5 KRT helmet is both lightweight and strong, courtesy of the composite material used to make the shell.
+With the toughened compounds added in different layers, it guarantees safety without adding unnecessary weight.

 The symmetrical visor is complemented by its wide eyeport, allowing for excellent range of vision.
-They have also included a central visor locking system which will keep the visor locked in one of two positions.
-It can be opened slightly, or entirely closed; the locking mechanism will keep it in that desired position to avoid mishaps on the track.
+They have also included a central visor locking system, which will keep the visor locked in one of two positions.
+It can be opened slightly, or completely closed, and the locking mechanism will keep it in that desired position to avoid mishaps on the track.

 Even the standard visor on the ST5 KRT is impressive!
-It is a 3mm thick FIA F1 visor, used very heavily in, you guessed it, Formula One racing.
-They offer a whole range of these visors in different finishes that can easily be swapped for the standard visor, too, including colored iridium or tinted.
+It is a 3 mm thick FIA F1 visor, used very heavily in – you guessed it – Formula 1 racing.
+They offer a whole range of these visors in different finishes that can be easily swapped for the standard visor too, including colored iridium or tinted version.

-As you can perhaps guess from the name, the ST5 KRT meets SNELL regulations in the form of K2015; being entirely acceptable and cleared for karting.
-It will be usable until 2026, giving you quite the long stint of helmet usage!
+As you can perhaps guess from the name, the ST5 KRT meets SNELL regulations in the form of K2020, being entirely acceptable and cleared for karting.
+It will be usable for years to come, giving you quite the long stint of helmet usage for your money!

 This helmet is quite the package of features and pure racing pedigree from Stilo.
-On their website they have a full sizing guide laid out for you.
+On their website they have a full sizing guide laid out for you as well to make your choice an easy one.
 This helmet is quite the bargain for a long-lasting, amazing bit of safety gear.

-- Ability to add spoilers for better, personalized aerodynamics
+- Ability to add spoilers for better aerodynamics

 - Dual-density foam lining molds to the driver’s face for a perfect fit